LDUP92/hiv-compaction/README.md

 ## Data

-All the raw sequencing data have been deposited in the Gene Expression Omnibus (GEO) under accession number XXX
+All the raw sequencing data have been deposited in the Gene Expression Omnibus (GEO) under accession number GSE156630 (reviewer access only)

 ## Code